Afudu/P10_OpenClassroom/README.md

 | Delete a Comment                      | DELETE      | /projects/{id}/issues/{id}/comments/{id} |
 | Get a Particular Comment              | GET         | /projects/{id}/issues/{id}/comments/{id} |

-All required API Endpoints have been tested, documented on Postman, and [published](https://documenter.getpostman.com/view/25994788/2sA3JRafGj) on the web.

 ## Requirement

 Latest version of Python must be installed.